R&D and Engineering Labs are the core of AI4I. These teams collectively form AI4I research center.

 & Engineering Design Lab

-Dr. Marco Maurizi is Principal Investigator and Director of the Advanced Materials & Engineering Design (AMED) Lab at the Italian Institute of Artificial Intelligence for Industry (AI4I) in Turin (Italy).
-His research bridges artificial intelligence, computational solid mechanics, and additive manufacturing, with a particular focus on physics-informed generative models, graph neural networks, and surrogate solvers for the design of architected materials with tailored and reprogrammable functionalities.
-Before joining AI4I, Dr. Maurizi was a Postdoctoral Researcher at the University of California, Berkeley, where he co-led AI-driven metamaterials design in Prof. Xiaoyu (Rayne) Zheng’s lab under the NSF DMREF program.
-He earned his Ph.D. in Mechanical Engineering with merit from the Norwegian University of Science and Technology (NTNU).
-His work spans impact protection, fracture-resistant lattices, and programmable piezoelectric materials, and builds on collaborations with leading research centers across Europe and the United States.
-He also serves as a reviewer for journals such as Nature Communications and Nature Computational Science.
+Dr. Marco Maurizi is Principal Investigator and Director of the AI for Advanced Materials & Engineering Design (AMED) Lab at the Italian Institute of Artificial Intelligence for Industry (AI4I) in Turin, Italy.
+His research bridges artificial intelligence, computational solid mechanics, and advanced manufacturing, with the goal of developing next-generation AI methodologies for the discovery and design of architected materials and engineered systems.
+His work focuses in particular on physics-informed generative models, graph neural networks, and surrogate physics engines for materials with tailored, adaptive, and reprogrammable functionalities.
+Prior to joining AI4I, Dr. Maurizi was a Postdoctoral Researcher at the University of California, Berkeley, where he co-led research on AI-driven metamaterials design in Prof. Xiaoyu (Rayne) Zheng’s group within the NSF DMREF program.
+He received his PhD in Mechanical Engineering, with merit, from the Norwegian University of Science and Technology (NTNU).
+His research spans impact protection, fracture-resistant lattices, programmable piezoelectric materials, and AI-enabled robotic matter, and is motivated by a broader vision: using AI grounded in physics and manufacturing constraints to uncover new physical mechanisms, enable advanced material functionalities, and accelerate the transition from scientific discovery to real-world engineering deployment.
+He collaborates with leading research centers across Europe and the United States and serves as a reviewer for journals including Nature Communications, Nature Machine Intelligence, and Nature Computational Science.

 Name: